Kitchen Unit Converter

 Discover FoodCraft

-Because American recipes use "cups" (a volume measurement) while European recipes use grams (a weight measurement).
-The problem: 1 cup of flour ≠ 1 cup of sugar in weight, because these ingredients don't have the same density.
+Because US recipes use "cups" (a volume measurement) while European recipes use grams (a weight measurement).
+The problem: 1 cup of flour ≠ 1 cup of sugar in terms of weight, because these ingredients have different densities.

 1 cup of flour ≈ 125 g, but 1 cup of sugar ≈ 200 g.
-That's why a simple ratio doesn't work — you have to know the density of each ingredient.
+That's why a simple ratio doesn't work — you need to know the density of each ingredient.

 A few basic conversions: